 Art for Arts’ Sake

-Dozens of restaurants along the Warehouse Arts District and Magazine Street are open for the evening, but reservations are strongly recommended.
+Dozens of restaurants along the Warehouse Arts District and Magazine Street will be open for the evening, but reservations are a must!

 Dress is casual to chic, and comfortable walking shoes are advised.

 For more information and updates on Art for Art’s Sake, visit www.cacno.org.